Will Boris Johnson give a Covid announcement today?

 Meanwhile, just 53.6 per cent of British adults have had their booster injection so far, although demand is high so that figure should continue to climb rapidly as more people make an appointment and roll up their sleeves.

-The PM is not currently scheduled to hold a Covid press briefing on Thursday 23 December but that could change as the day progresses.
+The PM is not currently scheduled to hold a Covid press briefing on Friday 24 December and is not expected to do so until after Christmas.

 The usual statistical update will certainly take place this evening and we can expect further announcements from the prime minister in the coming days, as the Omicron situation develops.